 Allergic contact dermatitis occurs when a substance to which you're sensitive (allergen) triggers an immune reaction in your skin.
 It often affects only the area that came into contact with the allergen.
 But it may be triggered by something that enters your body through foods, flavorings, medicine, or medical or dental procedures (systemic contact dermatitis).

 People often become sensitized to allergens after many contacts with it over years.
 Once you develop an allergy to a substance, even a small amount of it can cause a reaction.

 - Nickel, which is used in jewelry, buckles and many other items

-- Formaldehyde, which is in preservatives, disinfectants and clothing
+- Formaldehyde, which is in preservatives, cosmetics and other products

-- Personal care products, such as deodorants, body washes, hair dyes, cosmetics and nail polish
+- Personal care products, such as body washes, hair dyes and cosmetics

 - Plants such as poison ivy and mango, which contain a highly allergenic substance called urushiol

-- Airborne substances, such as ragweed pollen and spray insecticides
+- Airborne allergens, such as ragweed pollen and spray insecticides

-Children develop the condition from the usual offenders and also from exposure to diapers, baby wipes, sunscreens, clothing with snaps or dyes, and so on.
+Children develop allergic contact dermatitis from the usual offenders and also from exposure to diapers, baby wipes, jewelry used in ear piercing, clothing with snaps or dyes, and so on.

 - Construction workers